 Now, let’s consider the risk factors that medical scientist have been able to identify amongst patients with bone cancer, as reported by Cancer Research UK.

 Ewing’s sarcoma is most often diagnosed in patients between the ages of 10 and 20.
-Chordomas is most often diagnosed in older patients that have reached the age of 60.
+Chordomas are most often diagnosed in older patients that have reached the age of 60.

 Chondrosarcomas is usually diagnosed in patients between the ages of 35 and 40.